 - Location - select a dedicated space that has closed doors.

 - Interruption free - if you’re using a cell phone for audio set it to “Do Not Disturb” to eliminate call waiting and notification interruptions.

 - Outfit - dress to impress with professional and modest business attire.

 You should not always hire the candidate with the highest score!
-The score is provided as an indication, how well a candidate is suited for a specific position.
-Even though a candidate may score high, they may lack the appropriate skills, certifications or experience for the specific role.
-Keep in mind that with Bryq you are able to apply the candidate to another role within your organization and may be a better fit for your organization in that role.
+The score is provided as an indication - how well a candidate is suited for a specific position.
+Even though a candidate may score high, they may lack the appropriate skills, certifications, or experience for the specific role.
+Keep in mind that with Bryq you are able to apply the candidate to another role within your organization.
+There is a chance the candidate is a better fit for your organization in that role.